 - Financial support for student salary

-- Pipeline of students to partner organizations
+- Initial resume review and pairing of students to partner organizations

 - Additional professional development support to students

 With the evolving COVID-19 pandemic, we anticipate Summer 2022 opportunities will be conducted both in-person and virtually.
 It is expected that the nature of the internship (in-person vs. remote) will be determined by each host by the time position descriptions are drafted.

 Does your organization have a project or internship opportunity that may be a good fit for a graduate or undergraduate student this upcoming summer?
 Our summer application period has closed, but you can be added to our outreach list for summer 2023 by emailing firstname.lastname@example.org.

 Step 1: Organizations interested in hiring an intern should attend an information session hosted by the Do Good Institute to learn more about the program.
 Info sessions will be hosted throughout December 2021 and January 2022.
 If you are unable to make an info session, you must set up a phone call with Megan Masterson before submitting an application to host an intern.
 To coordinate, please email email@example.com.

 Step 2: By Friday, February 4, you should fill out the application form and grant request (if applying for funds).
 Decisions will be made by mid February and position descriptions finalized by March 1.

 Step 3: Students will apply to be a part of the program March 4-March 27.
 Job descriptions will be available on the Do Good Institute website.

 Step 4: By April 11, the Do Good Institute will conduct an initial review of applicant resumes and provide around three to five possible candidate matches to the organizations to interview.
 Organizations should interview candidates once they receive pairings.